 It is also anticipated that shortly before the record date and continuing up to and including the distribution date, there will be two markets in Tyco common shares: a "regular-way" market and an "ex-distribution" market.
-Tyco common shares that trade on the regular way market will trade with an entitlement to shares of ADT common stock and Tyco Flow Control common shares distributed pursuant to the Distributions.
+Because we expect the Distribution to occur simultaneously Tyco common shares that trade on the regular way market will trade with an entitlement to shares of ADT common stock and Tyco Flow Control common shares distributed pursuant to the Distributions.
 Shares that trade on the ex-distribution market will trade without an entitlement to shares of ADT common stock and Tyco Flow Control common shares distributed pursuant to the Distributions.
-Therefore, if you sell Tyco common shares in the regular-way market up to and including the distribution date, you will be selling your right to receive shares of ADT common stock and Tyco Flow Control common shares in the Distributions.
-However, if you own Tyco common shares as of 5:00 p.m., New York City time on the record date and sell those shares on the ex-distribution market up to and including the distribution date, you will still receive the shares of ADT common stock and Tyco Flow Control common shares that you would otherwise be entitled to receive pursuant to your ownership of Tyco common shares because you owned these common shares as of 5:00 p.m., New York City time on the record date.
+Shares that trade on the regular-way market up to and including the distribution date, you will be selling your right to receive shares of ADT common stock and Tyco Flow Control common shares in the Distributions.
+However, if you own Tyco common shares as of 5:00 p.m., New York City time on the record date and sell those shares of ADT common stock and Tyco Flow Control common shares that you would otherwise be entitled to receive pursuant to your ownership of Tyco common shares because you owned these common shares as of 5:00 p.m., New York City time on the record date.